sunfounder/raspad3/docs/source/raspad_launcher.rst

 Why we abandon RasPad OS and launch RasPad Launcher
 --------------------------------------------------------
 RasPad OS intergrated with RasPad Launcher, RasPad FAQ with our custom UI and boot animations, which is redundant.
-And people loves the idea of RasPad Launcher, so we decided to remove all unnecessary components, and keep RasPad Launcher as a single app.
+And people loves the idea of RasPad Launcher, so we decided to remove all unnecessary components, and keep RasPad Launcher as a single application.
 So people can install it your own Raspberry Pi OS.

 Installation Guide
 --------------------

-**Download Package**

-Download RasPad Launcher package, and extract it.
+Download the RasPad Launcher package, and extract it.

 .. code-block::